tektoncd/pipeline/docs/taskruns.md

   - [`serviceAccountName`](#service-account) - Specifies a `ServiceAccount` resource
     object that enables your build to run with the defined authentication information.
-When a `ServiceAccount` isn't specified, the `default-service-account` specified in the configmap - config-defaults will be applied.
+When a `ServiceAccount` isn't specified, the `default-service-account` specified in the configmap `config-defaults` will be applied.
   - [`inputs`] - Specifies [input parameters](#input-parameters) and
     [input resources](#providing-resources)
   - [`outputs`] - Specifies [output resources](#providing-resources)